aws-samples/rancher-on-aws-workshop/content/50-conclusion/index.en.md

 * Understanding of best-practices when deploying and managing Kubernetes with AWS and Rancher.
 * Understanding of best-practices when securing and managing Supply Chains with AWS and Rancher.

+For any questions or to continue this conversation with Rancher, please contact us via email at natsec@rancherfederal.com!

+For any questions or to continue this conversation with AWS, please contact us via email at mpo-proserve@amazon.com!

 ## Workshop Cleanup

 If you're completing this workshop at an official event with Rancher and/or Amazon AWS, there is no environment cleanup required.
 All infrastructure will be deleted at the conclusion of the workshop!

-If you're completing this workshop outside an official event, to cleanup the environment and workshop, please follow the steps below.
+If you're completing this workshop outside an official event, to cleanup the environment and workshop, please follow the steps below:

 ### Step 1: